 Over several years, there has been a fundamental shift in how loans are managed.
 To stay relevant, traditional banks must, more than ever, demonstrate their agility and adapt efficiently and effectively.

-Key areas like digitisation and automation herald the arrival of wholly digital loan products, they will minimise profit losses for banks and lenders.
-Using the cloud and a modular approach to integrate specialised partners in specific sectors, rather than a one-stop-shop, gives lenders greater agility and control.
+Key areas like digitization and automation herald the arrival of wholly digital loan products, they will minimize profit losses for banks and lenders.
+Using the cloud and a modular approach to integrate specialized partners in specific sectors, rather than a one-stop shop, gives lenders greater agility and control.

 Unfortunately, current infrastructures are not sufficient.
 They can not keep up with the pace of constant change in the market and are lacking in the resources needed for the maintenance and constant updates of these systems.
 Resources that can no longer be allocated to innovation or product development.
 In simple terms, you will not survive if you don’t innovate.

-A Core Banking Platform is a cloud-native API banking platform that can handle the set-up, subscription and management of consumer credit, specific purpose loans, refinancing and leasings for banking, financial and brokerage organisations.
-Using a microservice architecture, it communicates via API, from the first data input to the accounting entry, with a growing list of partners to support every credit product and service.
+A Core Banking Platform is a cloud-native API banking platform that can handle the set-up, subscription and management of consumer credit, specific purpose loans, refinancing, and leasings for banking, financial and brokerage organizations.
+Using a microservice architecture and the ability to create personalized workflows, the entire credit journey communicates via APIs (or endpoints), from the first data input to the accounting entry, with a growing list of partners to support every credit product and service.

-This model makes for more intelligent, agile and robust operational deployment by creating an innovative and disruptive environment that facilitates the use of new business models.
+This model makes for more intelligent, agile, and robust operational deployment by creating an innovative and disruptive environment that facilitates the use of new business models.
 It offers access to funds by liberating itself from the bureaucracy and complications of traditional banks.
-Thanks to this entirely digital process, Core Banking Platform providers are able to reduce overheads, offer better rates and speed up access to credit.
+Thanks to these entirely digital processes, Core Banking Platform providers are able to reduce overheads, offer better rates and speed up access to credit.

 The platform also automates the credit process and removes barriers to credit.
 Its principal aim is to streamline payment systems and manage customer credit.
 These days, the most common credit experience involves a fragmented physical journey with little external data collected, a complex account creation process, and a long time to cash.
 This lengthy customer journey results in many inequalities in access to credit and is often a tiresome customer experience.
-Core Banking Platform organisations are aware of these failings.
-So they are focusing on offering a 100% digital journey with their partners, a seamless journey via strong authentication drawn from digital identity, an immediate ‘time to yes’ and appropriate procedures to suppress fraud.
+Core Banking Platform organizations are aware of these failings.
+So they are focusing on offering capabilities to create 100% lending workflows with their partners, a seamless journey via strong authentication drawn from digital identity, an immediate ‘time to yes’ and appropriate procedures to suppress fraud.

 If lenders just maintain the status quo, they run the risk of becoming hamstrung by technology and undermining even the best innovation strategy.
-Many organisations find themselves paralysed by complexity and so are not able to take advantage of these new tools.
+Many organizations find themselves paralyzed by complexity and so are not able to take advantage of these new tools.
 As a result, they quickly lose competitive advantage and, eventually, their customers.

 To prosper at this time of change, lenders can take an agile approach, by adopting a cloud-native platform like Skaleet to keep pace with the changes in the market and the developments customers expect.

-By adopting the Skaleet orchestration platform, lenders can reduce risks, make more rapid decisions, and offer an exceptional customer experience, all with a lower TCO.
+By adopting Skaleet’s lending workflow and orchestration platform, lenders can reduce risks, make more rapid decisions, and offer an exceptional customer experience, all with a lower TCO.
 They also have access to an extended ecosystem of available components with third-party API and internally designed tools and services.

 Although the market dynamics are constantly changing, time lenders have the chance to have a considerable positive impact on the lives of their customers.
-Today they can choose to embrace this world based on rapid changes, partnership, and modern technology and enjoy being one of the first organisations to do so.
+Today they can choose to embrace this world based on rapid changes, partnerships, and modern technology and enjoy being one of the first organizations to do so.